ikennarichard/demorepo/README.md

 # demorepo

-git and github tutorial by freecodecamp
+git and github tutorial by freecodecamp, finally got it to work.
+Thank you FCC